Skip to content

 url: str

 Url where the RPCServer is opened.
+The url should include the port in the form

 Name of the RPCServer as given by the deviceregistry once registered